PPC vs. SEO: the strategic battle continues.

 This is done to improve the visibility of your content at the top of the search engine results pages (SERPs).

-People use various relevant keywords and strategically insert them into their own content in
+People use various relevant keywords and strategically insert them into their own content in order start ranking their specific pages around those keywords.

 Don’t think SEO can do it for you?